esenzh/weatherApp/README.md

 # weatherApp
-Weather Application using yandex api
+Weather Application using yandex api.

 To start application run following commands:
 `npm install`
 then